-The auditeria uses a computerized payment system, so parents will need to make sure their child(ren) has/have monies on the account.
+The auditeria uses a computerized payment system, so parents will need to make sure their child(ren) has/have money in the account(s).

 Food & Beverages

 Students are permitted to possess and store food and beverages in the building during the school day.
 However, all food and beverages must be consumed in the auditeria during lunchtime.
 No food is permitted to be delivered to the school without prior approval from the office.
 To enter the building with a beverage, the seal of the container must be unbroken.